kalxas/rasdaman/doc/main/02_inst-guide.rst

 has been developed on SUN/Solaris and HP-UX originally, and has been ported to IBM AIX, SGI IRIX, and DEC Unix - but that was way back in the last millennium.

-- Ubuntu 18.04, 20.04, 22.04
+- Ubuntu 20.04, 22.04
-- CentOS 7

-In general, compiling rasdaman should work on distributions with gcc 4.8 or later and Java 8 or later.
+In general, compiling rasdaman should work on distributions with gcc 9.3 or later and Java 11 or later.

 **Alternative 1: Packages**